chocoteam/website/content/en/docs/Modeling/_index.md

 linkTitle: "Modeling"
 weight: 2
 description: >
-  What does your user need to know to express a problem?
+  What do you need to know to express a problem?
 ---

 ## The Model